intel-iot-devkit/how-to-code-samples/access-control/java/README.md

 ## Preparing the Intel® Edison board before running the project

-In order for the sample to run you will need to copy some files to the Intel® Edison board.
+In order for the sample to run, you will need to copy some files to the Intel® Edison board.
 Two sorts of files need to be copied from the sample repository:

 1. Jar files: external libraries in the project need to be copied to "/usr/lib/java"
 2. web files: files within site_contents folder need to be copied to "/var/AccessControl"